po1sigala/live/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

-# 16 Project 2: Full-Stack Application
+# 16 Project 2: Professional Materials

 Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.